Chiune Sugihara: Later life

 In 1985, 45 years after the Soviet invasion of Lithuania, he was asked his reasons for issuing visas to the Jews.
 Sugihara explained that the refugees were human beings, and that they simply needed help.

-When asked by Moshe Zupnik why he risked his career to save other people, he said simply: "I do it just because I have pity on the people.
+When asked by Moshe Zupnik, who received one of the visas from Sugihara in 1940, why he risked his career to save other people, he said simply: "I do it just because I have pity on the people.
 They want to get out so I let them have the visas."

-Chiune Sugihara died at a hospital in Kamakura, on 31 July 1986.
+Chiune Sugihara died at a hospital in Kamakura, on 31 July 1986, and was buried in Kamakura Cemetery (Kamakura Reien).
 Despite the publicity given him in Israel and other nations, he had remained virtually unknown in his home country.
 Only when a large Jewish delegation from around the world, including the Israeli ambassador to Japan, attended his funeral, did his neighbours find out what he had done.
 His subsequent considerable posthumous acclaim contrasts with the obscurity in which he lived following the loss of his diplomatic career.

 Honor restored

-His death spotlighted his humanitarian acts during WW2 and created the opportunity to revise his reputation as a diplomat in his own country.
-In 1991 Muneo Suzuki, Parliamentary Vice-President of Foreign Affairs, apologized to Chiune's family for the long-time unfair treatments of Ministry of Foreign Affairs.
-Official honor restoration by Japanese Government was made on October 10, 2000, when Foreign Minister Yohei Kono set the award plaque and gave a commendation speech at the ceremony for Sugihara at Diplomatic Archives.
+His death spotlighted his humanitarian acts during World War II and created the opportunity to revise his reputation as a diplomat in his own country.
+In 1991 Muneo Suzuki, Parliamentary Vice-President of Foreign Affairs, apologized to Chiune's family for the long-time unfair treatment by the Ministry of Foreign Affairs.
+Official honor restoration by Japanese Government was made on 10 October 2000, when Foreign Minister Yōhei Kōno set the award plaque and gave a commendation speech at the ceremony for Sugihara at the Diplomatic Archives of the Ministry of Foreign Affairs of Japan.